moorepants/dissertation/README.rst

 Matlab Install
 ==============

-Clone the two repositories in the ``bicycle-dissertation`` directory.
+Clone the two repositories into the ``bicycle-dissertation`` directory.

 ::